Transverse momentum dependent distribution functions in the threshold limit: Factorization and resummation formalism

 with $g_1^D=0.042\, {\rm GeV}^2$ \cite{Su:2014wpa,Echevarria:2020hpy}.
-The values of $Q_0$ and $g_2$ have been given below \eqref{eq:SNP_DY}.
+The values of $Q_0$ and $g_2$ have been given in \eqref{eq:SNP_DY}.
 It is noted that the above parametrization is consistent with the model used in \cite{Su:2014wpa,Echevarria:2020hpy} in the threshold limit $z \to 1$.
-Also, as mentioned earlier, a new fitting including the threshold effect should be done for a higher precision theoretical result.
+Also, as mentioned earlier, a new fitting including the threshold effect is required for a higher precision theoretical result.
 Thus, the all-order resummation formula reads

 Finally, we move on to the factorization and resummation for the inclusive back-to-back two hadron production in $e^+e^-$ collision, i.e.

 where $P_i^\mu$ is the momentum of the hadron $h_i$, and the threshold variable in this process is defined by